-Implementation GAP / Implementation impediments Initiatives undertaken/new proposals The IMIC is governed by clear rules for the recruitment and appointment of scientific and research workers of postdoctoral status.
-It is based on the Career Code of University-educated Employeesof the Czech Academ Sciences.
-The Institute regularly participates in the Programme for the Support of Promising Human Resour postdoctoral fellows at the Czech Academy of Sciences in accordance with the internal Guidelines for the assessment of proposals for granting salary support to postdoctoral students at the Czech Academy of Sciences.
+Implementation GAP / Implementation impediments Initiatives undertaken/new proposals ++ fully implemented The IMIC is governed by clear rules for the recruitment and appointment of scientific and research workers with postdoctoral status.
+It is based on the Career Code of University-educated Employeesof the Czech Academy of Sciences.
+The Institute regularly participates in the Programme for the Support of Promising Human Resources - postdoctoral fellows at the Czech Academy of Sciences in accordance with the internal Guidelines for the assessment of proposals for granting salary support to postdoctoral students at the Czech Academy of Sciences.
 The duration of inclusion in the position of postdoctoral fellow is five years maximum.